 - Muamar Gaddafi Mosque with panoramic views of the city

 - Local Food (make sure to try a rolex and some fresh fried fish)

 I could have told my driver, who was very friendly and informative, whatever I wanted to see and it would have been done.
 I could have said all I want to do is walk around the markets and eat local foods and he would have taken me to all the good spots and taught me whatever I needed to know.
 I did learn a few things about Uganda like the fact that the country received its name from uniting the indigenous Baganda tribe with the numerous other tribes in the country, and removing the Ba so a U could be the first letter, standing for unity.

 The Gaddafi Mosque is a spectacular sight.
 Completed only six years ago, this mosque was gifted to the country by the former Libyan president.
 The mosque is huge inside, with a seating capacity eclipsing that of the Blue Mosque in Istanbul.
 Uganda is majority Christian, but Arabs and Islam were in fact the first religion to influence Uganda.
 All in all, a great way to spend a free day in Kampala.

 Now, on to the good stuff.
-Gorillas!
+Gorilla Trekking in the Bwindi!